Devin Devine, stone artist based out of North East Pennsylvania

 1. Firstly, find a good upright stone

 Look for a stone of appropriate size, which will serve as the upright.
-So you want the stone to be kinda longish and with a heavier on one end. in this case here, I found a stone that actually stands upright on its own–I did not need to cut the bottom off flat, so the thing would stand.
+So you want the stone to be kinda longish and with one end being heavier/wider than the other.
+In this case here, I found a stone that actually stands upright on its own–I did not need to cut the bottom off flat, so the thing would stand.
 Other times, I’ll find a beautiful stone of goodly size and shape–but the bottom is not flat, so I need to bust out the saw and do some cutting.

 Sometimes I end up splitting a boulder in half in order to get the right size and shape– check out my articles on using feather and wedge and my article on using cut-nails to split stone.